 Stunning landscapes – The entire southern half of the country is covered in Alpine landscapes.
 This is the largest mountain range in Europe.
 Snow-capped peaks, glacial lakes, and rocky ridges make this one of the most picturesque spots in the world.
 Even if you’re in the flat part of the country, you’ll still only be a short train ride away from magnificent mountains.

-High quality of life – Swiss cities constantly rank among the best places to live, especially Geneva, Basel, and Lausanne.
+High quality of life – Major Swiss cities constantly rank among the best places to live, especially Geneva, Basel, and Lausanne.
 As mentioned above, workloads really aren’t excessive despite the high earnings.
 The fantastic public transport also means you can get home pretty quickly, giving you more opportunity to build a good work/life balance.

 Difficult to get a job – Swiss companies know just how difficult the visa process is and therefore won’t even attempt it unless they really can’t find anyone else for the role.
 Even for EU/EFTA citizens, it’s much harder to find work than those with a Swiss passport.
 You’ll need to be highly skilled with a university degree and heaps of professional experience.